 First, though, let me direct everyone to both the K12 Response Document that we made available yesterday, and to the K12 Virtual Academies Academic Performance Trends report released by K12 in April.
 Both of these documents are available to download as PDFs on k12choice.com.

 As to NEPC, the most important thing to remember is that this so-called “policy center” is funded by both the American Federation of Teachers (AFT) and especially the National Education Association (NEA).
 NEPC is bought and paid for by the teachers unions.
+This fact can affect how the center formulates its positions and recommendations on education policy.
+Because funding of teachers' unions can affect the center's attitude on issues related to wages and costs buy cheap articles.

 How we are funded